 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
-At December 31, 2019 and 2018, the Company did not hold any amounts that were considered to be cash equivalents.
+At December 31, 2020 and 2019, the Company did not hold any amounts that were considered to be cash equivalents.

-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Credit Losses and Doubtful Accounts

-The Company records its trade receivables at sales value and establishes a non-specific allowance for estimated doubtful accounts based on historical experience of collectability.
+The Company records its trade receivables at sales value.
+The trade receivables do not bear interest.
+The Company performs on-going credit evaluations of its customers and adjusts credit limits based upon payment history and the customer's current credit worthiness, as determined by the review of their current credit information.
+The Company evaluates the collectability of its accounts receivable and determines the appropriate allowance for credit losses and doubtful accounts based on a combination of factors.
+A non-specific allowance for estimated doubtful accounts is recorded based on historical experience of collectability.
 In addition, specific allowances are established for customer accounts as known collection problems occur due to insolvency, disputes or other collection issues.
 The amounts of these specific allowances are estimated by management based on the customer's financial position, the age of the customer's receivables and the reasons for any disputes.
-The allowance for doubtful accounts is reduced by subsequent collections of the specific allowances or by any write-off of customer accounts that are deemed uncollectible.
-The allowance for doubtful accounts was \$494 and \$392 at December 31, 2019 and 2018, respectively.
-There were no significant write-offs of the Company's accounts receivable during the years ended December 31, 2019, 2018, and 2017.
+The allowance for credit losses and doubtful accounts was \$1,433 and \$494 at December 31, 2020 and 2019, respectively.
+There were no significant write-offs during the years ended December 31, 2020, 2019, and 2018.